pantor/inja/README.md

 ## Tutorial

 This tutorial will give you an idea how to use inja.
 It will explain the most important concepts and give practical advices using examples and executable code.
+Beside this tutorial, you may check out the [documentation](https://pantor.github.io/inja).

 ### Template Rendering